heyoeyo/muggled_sam/muggled_sam/demo_helpers/README.md

 # Demo Helpers

 This folder contains scripts that are not strictly required to make use of the SAM models, but provide some helpful functionality for processing data and/or handling user interactions.
-This folder also contains all of the code for handling [UI](https://github.com/heyoeyo/muggled_sam/tree/main/muggled_sam/demo_helpers/ui) elements for the interactive scripts.
+This folder also contains all of the code for handling [UI](https://github.com/heyoeyo/muggled_sam/tree/main/muggled_sam/demo_helpers/ui) elements for the interactive scripts as well as helers for [training/distillation](https://github.com/heyoeyo/muggled_sam/tree/main/muggled_sam/demo_helpers/training).

 A brief overview of each of the scripts in this folder is explained below:

 #### bounding_boxes.py

 Contains functions for finding the bounding box around a SAM mask prediction.
 Also includes basic functons for switching between box representations.

 #### contours.py

 Contains functions useful for generating and processing contour data from masks.
 This is where mask outlines in all the demo scripts are generated.